ntorm1/Atlas/README.md

 hydra.build()
 ```

 Define the strategy.
-The below strategy will go long all assets if their fast moving average is above their slow, and short vice versa.
+The below strategy will go long all assets if their fast moving average is above their slow.

 ```python
 st = time.time()